curl/curl/docs/cmdline-opts/variable.md

 --variable %name@content.
 Note that on some systems - but not all - environment variables are case insensitive.

+Added in curl 8.12.0: when getting contents from a file, you can request to get a byte range from it by appending ";[start-end]" to the filename, where *start* and *end* are byte offsets to include from the file.
+For example, asking for offset "2-10" means offset two to offset ten, including the byte offset 10, meaning 9 bytes in total.
+"2-2" means a single byte at offset 2.
+Not providing a second number implies to the end of the file.
+The start offset cannot be larger than the end offset.
+Asking for a range that is outside of the file size makes the variable contents empty.

 To assign a variable using contents from another variable, use --expand-variable.
 Like for example assigning a new variable using contents from two other: